ll9/WT-Projekt/README.md

 #### To-do
 - [ ] Add Reset all Button
-- [ ] Fix Position/Design of Login Button
-- [ ] Position a button to delete movies from watchlist (let eye symbol on main page dissapear when it is on watchlist and display this new button instead)
+- [ ] Position a button to delete movies from watchlist (let eye symbol on main page dissapear when it is on watchlist and display this new button instead) !
-- [ ] Implement functionality to delete movies from watchlist
+- [ ] Implement functionality to delete movies from watchlist !
+- [ ] Implement Personal Rating (Hofmann)
+- [ ] Implement Loading Animation Watch(ed) List (Infinite Scrolling Animation?)
-- [ ] Do not allow user to go to watching/watched page when the user is not logged in
+- [ ] Add 'cursor=pointer' to Adding to Watch(ed) List Button
+- [ ] Make Login/Logout more distinct from each other
 - [ ] Find better template picture
-- [ ] Currently login only works on main page -> Make it work on every page (might require some refactoring)
-- [ ] Implement Login (Wierer) !
-- [ ] Implement Adding to watchlist (Hofmann) !
-- [ ] Implement Removing from watchlist (Wierer) !
-- [ ] Backend does't create field to store personal rating -> change that (Wierer)
-- [ ] Implement Personal Rating (Hofmann)
-- [ ] Check if login expires (Wierer)
-- [ ] Implement backend to store user information (what's on my watchlist, personal rating etc) (Wierer) !
-- [ ] Fix several bugs which are related to login (Wierer)
-- [ ] Optional: In the future it might be a good idea to refactore the project (multiple vue files etc, put movies class in extra file etc.) (Wierer)
-- [ ] Similar to above: Project has become a bit of a mess since login.
-The structure should be improved significantly (Wierer)
 - [ ] Append to-do list (still missing a lot)
 ---
+- [x] Implement Vue Notifications (Wierer)
+- [x] Implement Login (Hofmann, Wierer) !
+- [x] Implement Adding to watchlist (Wierer) !
+- [x] Optional: In the future it might be a good idea to refactore the project (multiple vue files etc, put movies class in extra file etc.) (Wierer)
+- [x] Fix several bugs which are related to login (Wierer)
+- [x] Implement backend to store user information (what's on my watchlist, personal rating etc) (Wierer) !
+- [x] Check if login expires (Wierer)
+- [x] Backend does't create field to store personal rating -> change that (Wierer)
+- [x] Currently logout only works on main page -> Make it work on every page (Wierer)
+- [x] Do not allow user to go to watching/watched page when the user is not logged in (Wierer)
+- [x] Fix Position/Design of Login Button (Wierer)
 - [x] *Make Website prettier* (Hofmann, later) !
 - [x] __Design Watchlist__ (Hofmann) !
 - [x] Provide filters for popular search (Wierer)